 - Sunglasses, contact lenses or eyeglasses;

-Coverage is not available for citizens of the United States or Australia or any travel outside the United States.
+Coverage is not available for residents of the United States or citizens of Australia or Iran or any travel outside the United States.

 Refund of Plan Cost

 Coverage under this Plan is not renewable.
-If additional coverage time is needed, a new application and subscription agreement must be completed and correct plan cost submitted to us.
+If additional coverage time is needed, a new application and subscription agreement must be completed and correct plan cost submitted to Global Underwriters Agency.
 A new Deductible, Coinsurance, other limits, and Pre-existing Condition Exclusion will apply at each succeeding or subsequent Period of Coverage.

 All Coverage, except Accidental Death & Dismemberment, shall be in excess of all other valid and collectible insurance.